-1. Place a lip gasket over one end of each pipe.
-The small ribs of the gasket should be facing outward towards the end of the pipe.
-The v-shaped gasket fits over the turned out lip of the pipe.
+1. Fit the gasket over ONLY one of the connecting flanges.
+The split in the gasket slides over the flange and the standing ribs of the gasket should be facing outward so that they clamp between the two pieces.
 NOTE: The gasket is supposed to be very snug.

 2. Abut the next piece of pipe against the gasket.
 There is only one gasket at each joint.
-Installation Tip: Spray the inside of the clamps with WD-40, similar lubricant or use dish soap to coat the outside of the gaskets.
-This prevents the clamps from grabbing the gasket and causing it to dimple when the clamp is tightened.)
+Installation Tip: Some installers spray the inside of the clamps with WD-40, similar lubricant or use dish soap to coat the outside of the gaskets to help avoid any "bunching" or "dimpling" of the gaskets as the clamp is tightened.)

 3. Place the clamp over and around the two ends of the connection.
 Make sure the v-shaped profile of the clamp fully encloses the end of each pipe and the gasket.

-b.
-For the dual pressure clamp, use a 7/16" deep socket wrench to tighten the bolt, compressing the gasket between the two pipe ends.
-The bolt should be tightened until the gasket begins to dimple slightly under the latch.
-The maximum torque on this connection must not exceed 75 inch-pounds (8.5 Newton-Meters).
+a.
+Use a power driver or impact wrench with a 1/4" Allen bit to tighten the adjustment bolt opposite the clamp's over-center handle to ensure a leak-proof seal.
 NOTE: IF the gasket begins to bunch before the torque pulls the ends of the pipe together snugly, apply a lubricant such as WD-40 to the outside of the gasket before joining the pipes together.
 This allows the clamp to slide over the gasket more easily.

 The Adjustable Sleeve